iljapostnovs/ui5plugin-parser/README.md

 #### Initialization

-If any typescript file is found in the project, parser considers that it's TS project. <br/>
+If any `.ts` file and `tsconfig.json` is found in the project, parser considers that it's TS project. <br/>
 `tsconfig.json` should be located in CWD.

 #### Folder exclusions